-With the exception of credit risk, concentration risk and operational risk for which the Bank has established a moderate risk appetite, the Bank has established a low or very low risk appetite.
+The Bank has established a low or very low risk appetite, with the exception of credit risk, concentration risk and operational risk, for which the Bank has established a moderate risk appetite.

 Consistency between risk limits and risk tolerance supports the Bank in achieving its risk objectives and maximizing risk-adjusted return.
 They form an integral part of the ongoing management and monitoring process.
 The risk appetite statement defines limits for the following set of ratios: